HiyawNT/Talk-to-Rick-Sanchez-Telegram-Bot/README.md

 This is a Telegram bot that uses the GPT4All model to have interactive conversations with users.
 The bot mimics the character Rick from the popular TV show, Rick and Morty.

+# Warning
+This program uses a large language model that is trained to be uncensored and has no Filters It will answer ANYTHING AND EVERYTHING use it at your own risk, I TAKE NO RESPONSIBILITY, This is for educational purposes.

 ## Prerequisites

 Make sure you have Python 3.8+ installed on your system.
 You can download Python from [here](https://www.python.org/downloads/).